bhanusdet/Java-OOPs-MCQs/OOPs-MCQs.md

 # 🚀 Java OOPs MCQs - 50 Tricky Questions

 Welcome to the ultimate collection of Java Object-Oriented Programming MCQs!
-This comprehensive set of 50 carefully crafted questions will test your understanding of core OOP concepts and prepare you for technical interviews.
+This comprehensive set of carefully crafted questions will test your understanding of core OOP concepts and prepare you for technical interviews.

-## 📋 Table of Contents

-### 🔹 Core OOP Concepts (Questions 1-15)
-- Pillars of OOP
-- Inheritance & Polymorphism
-- Access Modifiers
-- Abstract Classes & Interfaces

-### 🔹 Advanced OOP Topics (Questions 16-30)
-- Design Patterns
-- Method Overloading/Overriding
-- Static vs Instance
-- Encapsulation

-### 🔹 Tricky Scenarios (Questions 31-50)
-- Anonymous Classes
-- Inner Classes
-- Interface Default Methods
-- Complex Inheritance

----

-## 📚 Basic OOP Concepts

 ## 1. Which of the following is NOT a pillar of Object-Oriented Programming?
 a) Encapsulation